OpenIfx/RIfxDB/README.md

 ### [IfxR](https://openinformix.github.io/IfxR/)
-Informix native R driver is a high performing data access interface suitable for highly scalable enterprise and IoT solutions to works with Informix database.
+Informix native R driver is a high performing data access interface suitable for highly scalable data science and machine learning operations.
+The core of the driver is written in C language for better efficiency and performance to makes it suitable for IoT and enterprise application while maintaining platform compatibility.
+Are your IoT devices generating lot of data?
+Try applying ML algorithm to uncover hidden patterns and get new insights.
 Whether you are building an IoT solution or an Artificial Intelligence application, Informix can offer something for you and we are more than happy to help you on your journey to success!

+If you have any suggestion we would like to hear from you, The development activities of the driver are powered by passion, dedication and independent thinking.
+You may send pull request, together we grow as an open community; relevant discussion and queries are answered by community through stackoverflow. [http://stackoverflow.com/questions/tagged/informix](http://stackoverflow.com/questions/tagged/informix)

 #### Project Status : **Alpha**

 ### Driver installation
 We will be working on creating R package for the driver on all major platform.
-For the time being you may use a prebuilt binary (IfxR.zip) of the driver if you are Windows 64bit platform.
+For the time being you may use a prebuilt binary (IfxR.zip) of the driver if you are on Windows 64bit platform.
+All other platforms you may perform local build to create the driver.

 ##### Windows: prebuilt driver binary